-In one scene is visible a posted bill for a production called "Mazeppa".
-Mazeppa was a literary character (written about by Byron, among others) who was tied to the back of a horse by his townsmen/countrymen; the horse was then whipped and sent out into the country, carrying the helpless Mazeppa with it.
-In one version of the story, Mazeppa survives, joins his former people's enemies, and returns with them to try to conquer his former town/country.
+In one scene a posted bill for a production called "Mazeppa" is visible.
+Mazeppa was a literary character (written about by Lord Byron, among others) who was tied to the back of a horse by his townsmen/countrymen; the horse was then whipped and sent out into the country, carrying the helpless Mazeppa with it.
+In one version of the story, Mazeppa survives, joins his former enemies and returns with them to try to conquer his former town/country.
 This is somewhat reflected in the situation of Frank Miller--and even, perhaps, of Will Kane himself, who at the outset of the film is hastily sent off by his townsmen in a horse-drawn vehicle--with considerable reluctance on his part, before he decides to return (to little thanks from them).

 Gary Cooper, "B" movie producer Robert L. Lippert and screenwriter Carl Foreman were set to go into a production company together, after the success of this film.
 John Wayne and Ward Bond ordered Cooper to back out of the deal, as HUAC was preparing to "blacklist" Foreman.
 Shortly afterward, Lippert was made "persona non grata" by the Screen Actors Guild, which destroyed his independent production company.